tingmelvin/willemstad-x/README.md

 16. Longform
 17. Settings Search
 18. LanguageTool Integration
+and more.

+The full list of supported community plugins can be found [here](https://willemstad.cc/Development+Docs/Coding+Nomenclatures).

 ## Attribution
 As is with most theme codes in Obsidian, many pieces/snippets of code have been cobbled together from whatever the hive mind has created.
 It is therefore not possible to accurately and fully attribute everyone's efforts, which might have come into and been adopted by this theme.
 That being said, there are multiple pieces of instrumental code that I can attribute to, which I do so here: